Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 - **SDI-12 Communication:** Implements the SDI-12 protocol for digital communication with sensors, enabling efficient data transmission.
 - **Data Logging:** Measured data is logged to an SD card, allowing for data collection over extended periods.
 - **User Interface:** The device's buttons are used to interact with the graphical user interface on the LCD display, which shows sensor data and graphs.
 - **Interrupt-Driven Measurement:** The system's interrupt-driven design allows for accurate timing of measurements.
-When the timer interrupt occurs, the system captures data from the sensors, processes it, and then either displays it on the LCD or logs it to the SD card, depending on the current mode of operation.
+When the timer interrupt occurs every 3 seconds, the system captures data from the sensors, processes it, and then either displays it on the LCD or logs it to the SD card, depending on the current mode of operation.
+- **Clock Refresh:** The clock on the display is refreshed every 1 second using a timer interrupt.
 - **Threshold Alerts:** LEDs light up when sensor values exceed predefined thresholds, providing immediate visual feedback for critical conditions.
-- **Watchdog Timer:** A watchdog timer resets the board if it becomes unresponsive, ensuring continuous operation.
+- **Watchdog Timer:** A watchdog timer resets the board if it becomes unresponsive, ensuring continuous operation

+.

 ## Customization